Western Carolina Catamounts: Battle for the Old Mountain Jug

 Western played Appalachian State annually in the Battle for the Old Mountain Jug The first game between Western and Appalachian was held in 1932, but the "Old Mountain Jug" was introduced in 1976.
 The rivalry ceased after the 2014 meeting due to Appalachian State moving to NCAA FBS.
 The rivalry between the two mountain schools was a natural, Appalachian and Western were the only public colleges in the western half of North Carolina for decades.
 Both schools made similar steps to their present status as comprehensive regional universities and both basically recruited athletes from the same high schools in the early years.
 Their graduates were, for the most part, school teachers – and alumni of both schools often found themselves working together, which helped foster the rivalry.

 In 1974, while Western was seeking membership to the Southern Conference, an incident happened that heated up the rivalry.
 Prior to the WCU-ASU game that year, ASU's athletic director informed Western's President that if Jerry Gaines, Western's all-star wide receiver/kick returner – and arguably the school's best athlete ever – were allowed to play in the WCU-ASU football game in Boone, ASU would withdraw their support of Western's membership for the Southern Conference (ASU was Western's sponsor).
 Their rationale was that Gaines was playing the 1974 season as a fifth-year [medical red-shirt] and red-shirting was not permitted in the Southern Conference at that time.
 Gaines had been injured in the first half of the second game of the 1971 season against Appalachian State.
 Catamount fans believed Appalachian State's motive was based upon Gaines' performance in the previous two meetings in the series, both won handily by the Catamounts.

 Gaines did not play in 1974, but his replacement, true-freshman Wayne Tolleson, caught the winning touchdown pass in a 21–17 Catamount victory.

-Western's record in games played is 18–54–1, and 7–26 in the Jug's era.